LCLM-Horizon/A-Comprehensive-Survey-For-Long-Context-Language-Modeling/README.md

 9. [**Encoding word order in complex embeddings.**](https://arxiv.org/abs/1912.12333)  *Benyou Wang and Donghao Zhao and Christina Lioma and Qiuchi Li and Peng Zhang and Jakob Grue Simonsen*.
 Arxiv 2020

-10. [**Exploring the limits of transfer learning with a unified text-to-text transformer.**](https://arxiv.org/abs/1910.10683)  *Colin Raffel and Noam Shazeer and Adam Roberts and Katherine Lee and Sharan Narang and Michael Matena and Yanqi Zhou and Wei Li and Peter J. Liu*.
-2023

-11. [**Train short, test long: Attention with linear biases enables input length extrapolation.**](https://arxiv.org/abs/2108.12409)  *Ofir Press and Noah A. Smith and Mike Lewis*.
+10. [**Train short, test long: Attention with linear biases enables input length extrapolation.**](https://arxiv.org/abs/2108.12409)  *Ofir Press and Noah A. Smith and Mike Lewis*.
 Arxiv 2022

-12. [**Kerple: Kernelized relative positional embedding for length extrapolation.**](https://arxiv.org/abs/2205.09921)  *Ta-Chung Chi and Ting-Han Fan and Peter J. Ramadge and Alexander I. Rudnicky*.
+11. [**Kerple: Kernelized relative positional embedding for length extrapolation.**](https://arxiv.org/abs/2205.09921)  *Ta-Chung Chi and Ting-Han Fan and Peter J. Ramadge and Alexander I. Rudnicky*.
 Arxiv 2022

-13. [**Dissecting transformer length extrapolation via the lens of receptive field analysis.**](https://arxiv.org/abs/2212.10356)  *Ta-Chung Chi and Ting-Han Fan and Alexander I. Rudnicky and Peter J. Ramadge*.
+12. [**Dissecting transformer length extrapolation via the lens of receptive field analysis.**](https://arxiv.org/abs/2212.10356)  *Ta-Chung Chi and Ting-Han Fan and Alexander I. Rudnicky and Peter J. Ramadge*.
 Arxiv 2023

-14. [**A length-extrapolatable transformer.**](https://arxiv.org/abs/2212.10554)  *Yutao Sun and Li Dong and Barun Patra and Shuming Ma and Shaohan Huang and Alon Benhaim and Vishrav Chaudhary and Xia Song and Furu Wei*.
+13. [**A length-extrapolatable transformer.**](https://arxiv.org/abs/2212.10554)  *Yutao Sun and Li Dong and Barun Patra and Shuming Ma and Shaohan Huang and Alon Benhaim and Vishrav Chaudhary and Xia Song and Furu Wei*.
 Arxiv 2022

-15. [**Functional interpolation for relative positions improves long context transformers.**](https://arxiv.org/abs/2310.04418)  *Shanda Li and Chong You and Guru Guruganesh and Joshua Ainslie and Santiago Ontanon and Manzil Zaheer and Sumit Sanghai and Yiming Yang and Sanjiv Kumar and Srinadh Bhojanapalli*.
+14. [**Functional interpolation for relative positions improves long context transformers.**](https://arxiv.org/abs/2310.04418)  *Shanda Li and Chong You and Guru Guruganesh and Joshua Ainslie and Santiago Ontanon and Manzil Zaheer and Sumit Sanghai and Yiming Yang and Sanjiv Kumar and Srinadh Bhojanapalli*.
 Arxiv 2024

-16. [**Latent positional information is in the self-attention variance of transformer language models without positional embeddings.**](https://arxiv.org/abs/2305.13571)  *Latent Positional Information is in the Self-Attention Variance of Transformer Language Models Without Positional Embeddings*.
+15. [**Latent positional information is in the self-attention variance of transformer language models without positional embeddings.**](https://arxiv.org/abs/2305.13571)  *Latent Positional Information is in the Self-Attention Variance of Transformer Language Models Without Positional Embeddings*.
 Arxiv 2023

-17. [**Extending context window of large language models via positional interpolation.**](https://arxiv.org/abs/2306.15595)  *Shouyuan Chen and Sherman Wong and Liangjian Chen and Yuandong Tian*.
+16. [**Extending context window of large language models via positional interpolation.**](https://arxiv.org/abs/2306.15595)  *Shouyuan Chen and Sherman Wong and Liangjian Chen and Yuandong Tian*.
 Arxiv 2023

-18. [**Randomized positional encodings boost length generalization of transformers.**](https://arxiv.org/abs/2305.16843)  *Anian Ruoss and Grégoire Delétang and Tim Genewein and Jordi Grau-Moya and Róbert Csordás and Mehdi Bennani and Shane Legg and Joel Veness*.
+17. [**Randomized positional encodings boost length generalization of transformers.**](https://arxiv.org/abs/2305.16843)  *Anian Ruoss and Grégoire Delétang and Tim Genewein and Jordi Grau-Moya and Róbert Csordás and Mehdi Bennani and Shane Legg and Joel Veness*.
 Arxiv 2023

-19. [**Yarn: Efficient context window extension of large language models.**](https://arxiv.org/abs/2309.00071)  *Bowen Peng and Jeffrey Quesnelle and Honglu Fan and Enrico Shippole*.
+18. [**Yarn: Efficient context window extension of large language models.**](https://arxiv.org/abs/2309.00071)  *Bowen Peng and Jeffrey Quesnelle and Honglu Fan and Enrico Shippole*.
 Arxiv 2023

-20. [**Clex: Continuous length extrapolation for large language models.**](https://arxiv.org/abs/2310.16450)  *Guanzheng Chen and Xin Li and Zaiqiao Meng and Shangsong Liang and Lidong Bing*.
+19. [**Clex: Continuous length extrapolation for large language models.**](https://arxiv.org/abs/2310.16450)  *Guanzheng Chen and Xin Li and Zaiqiao Meng and Shangsong Liang and Lidong Bing*.
 Arxiv 2024

-21. [**Effective long-context scaling of foundation models.**](https://arxiv.org/abs/2309.16039)  *Wenhan Xiong and Jingyu Liu and Igor Molybog and Hejia Zhang and Prajjwal Bhargava and Rui Hou and Louis Martin and Rashi Rungta and Karthik Abinav Sankararaman and Barlas Oguz and Madian Khabsa and Han Fang and Yashar Mehdad and Sharan Narang and Kshitiz Malik and Angela Fan and Shruti Bhosale and Sergey Edunov and Mike Lewis and Sinong Wang and Hao Ma*.
+20. [**Effective long-context scaling of foundation models.**](https://arxiv.org/abs/2309.16039)  *Wenhan Xiong and Jingyu Liu and Igor Molybog and Hejia Zhang and Prajjwal Bhargava and Rui Hou and Louis Martin and Rashi Rungta and Karthik Abinav Sankararaman and Barlas Oguz and Madian Khabsa and Han Fang and Yashar Mehdad and Sharan Narang and Kshitiz Malik and Angela Fan and Shruti Bhosale and Sergey Edunov and Mike Lewis and Sinong Wang and Hao Ma*.
 Arxiv 2023

-22. [**Giraffe: Adventures in expanding context lengths in llms.**](https://arxiv.org/abs/2308.10882)  *Arka Pal and Deep Karkhanis and Manley Roberts and Samuel Dooley and Arvind Sundararajan and Siddartha Naidu*.
+21. [**Giraffe: Adventures in expanding context lengths in llms.**](https://arxiv.org/abs/2308.10882)  *Arka Pal and Deep Karkhanis and Manley Roberts and Samuel Dooley and Arvind Sundararajan and Siddartha Naidu*.
 Arxiv 2023

-23. [**Resonance rope: Improving context length generalization of large language models.**](https://arxiv.org/abs/2403.00071)  *Suyuchen Wang and Ivan Kobyzev and Peng Lu and Mehdi Rezagholizadeh and Bang Liu*.
+22. [**Resonance rope: Improving context length generalization of large language models.**](https://arxiv.org/abs/2403.00071)  *Suyuchen Wang and Ivan Kobyzev and Peng Lu and Mehdi Rezagholizadeh and Bang Liu*.
 Arxiv 2024

-24. [**Long context alignment with short instructions and synthesized positions.**](https://arxiv.org/abs/2405.03939)  *Wenhao Wu and Yizhong Wang and Yao Fu and Xiang Yue and Dawei Zhu and Sujian Li*.
+23. [**Long context alignment with short instructions and synthesized positions.**](https://arxiv.org/abs/2405.03939)  *Wenhao Wu and Yizhong Wang and Yao Fu and Xiang Yue and Dawei Zhu and Sujian Li*.
 Arxiv 2024

-25. [**Two stones hit one bird: Bilevel positional encoding for better length extrapolation.**](https://arxiv.org/abs/2401.16421)  *Zhenyu He and Guhao Feng and Shengjie Luo and Kai Yang and Liwei Wang and Jingjing Xu and Zhi Zhang and Hongxia Yang and Di He*.
+24. [**Two stones hit one bird: Bilevel positional encoding for better length extrapolation.**](https://arxiv.org/abs/2401.16421)  *Zhenyu He and Guhao Feng and Shengjie Luo and Kai Yang and Liwei Wang and Jingjing Xu and Zhi Zhang and Hongxia Yang and Di He*.
 Arxiv 2024

-26. [**Found in the middle: How language models use long contexts better via plug-and-play positional encoding.**](https://arxiv.org/abs/2403.04797)  *Zhenyu Zhang and Runjin Chen and Shiwei Liu and Zhewei Yao and Olatunji Ruwase and Beidi Chen and Xiaoxia Wu and Zhangyang Wang*.
+25. [**Found in the middle: How language models use long contexts better via plug-and-play positional encoding.**](https://arxiv.org/abs/2403.04797)  *Zhenyu Zhang and Runjin Chen and Shiwei Liu and Zhewei Yao and Olatunji Ruwase and Beidi Chen and Xiaoxia Wu and Zhangyang Wang*.
 Arxiv 2024

-27. [**Llm maybe longlm: Self-extend llm context window without tuning.**](https://arxiv.org/abs/2401.01325)  *Hongye Jin and Xiaotian Han and Jingfeng Yang and Zhimeng Jiang and Zirui Liu and Chia-Yuan Chang and Huiyuan Chen and Xia Hu*.
+26. [**Llm maybe longlm: Self-extend llm context window without tuning.**](https://arxiv.org/abs/2401.01325)  *Hongye Jin and Xiaotian Han and Jingfeng Yang and Zhimeng Jiang and Zirui Liu and Chia-Yuan Chang and Huiyuan Chen and Xia Hu*.
 Arxiv 2024

-28. [**Longrope: Extending llm context window beyond 2 million tokens.**](https://arxiv.org/abs/2402.13753)  *Yiran Ding and Li Lyna Zhang and Chengruidong Zhang and Yuanyuan Xu and Ning Shang and Jiahang Xu and Fan Yang and Mao Yang*.
+27. [**Longrope: Extending llm context window beyond 2 million tokens.**](https://arxiv.org/abs/2402.13753)  *Yiran Ding and Li Lyna Zhang and Chengruidong Zhang and Yuanyuan Xu and Ning Shang and Jiahang Xu and Fan Yang and Mao Yang*.
 Arxiv 2024

-29. [**The impact of positional encoding on length generalization in transformers.**](https://arxiv.org/abs/2305.19466)  *Amirhossein Kazemnejad and Inkit Padhi and Karthikeyan Natesan Ramamurthy and Payel Das and Siva Reddy*.
+28. [**The impact of positional encoding on length generalization in transformers.**](https://arxiv.org/abs/2305.19466)  *Amirhossein Kazemnejad and Inkit Padhi and Karthikeyan Natesan Ramamurthy and Payel Das and Siva Reddy*.
 Arxiv 2024

-30. [**Roformer: Enhanced transformer with rotary position embedding.**](https://arxiv.org/abs/2104.09864)  *Jianlin Su and Yu Lu and Shengfeng Pan and Ahmed Murtadha and Bo Wen and Yunfeng Liu*.
+29. [**Roformer: Enhanced transformer with rotary position embedding.**](https://arxiv.org/abs/2104.09864)  *Jianlin Su and Yu Lu and Shengfeng Pan and Ahmed Murtadha and Bo Wen and Yunfeng Liu*.
 Arxiv 2023

-31. [**Training-free long-context scaling of large language models.**](https://arxiv.org/abs/2402.1746)  *Chenxin An and Fei Huang and Jun Zhang and Shansan Gong and Xipeng Qiu and Chang Zhou and Lingpeng Kong*.
+30. [**Training-free long-context scaling of large language models.**](https://arxiv.org/abs/2402.1746)  *Chenxin An and Fei Huang and Jun Zhang and Shansan Gong and Xipeng Qiu and Chang Zhou and Lingpeng Kong*.
 Arxiv 2024

 #### Architecture